jisotalo/ads-client/README.md

   - TwinCAT 3 4024.4 running on 64bit Windows 10
   - TwinCAT 3 4022.27 running on 64bit Windows 7 Embedded @ Beckhoff PLC
   - Node.js v10.16.3 and newer
+    - NOTE: 64 bit integer values are supported only with Node.js v.12+

 # Connection setups and possibilities